nextcloud/documentation/admin_manual/maintenance/upgrade.rst

   files, except ``data/`` and ``config/`` files, on your hosting account.
 Then transfer the new Nextcloud files to your hosting account, again preserving your existing ``data/`` and ``config/`` files.
-* Enterprise customers will use their Enterprise software repositories to maintain their Nextcloud servers, rather than the Open Build Service.
-Please see :doc:`../enterprise_installation/linux_installation` for more information.

 When an update is available for your Nextcloud server, you will see a notification at the top of your Nextcloud Web interface.
 When you click the notification it brings you here, to this page.